witalisoft/dds/README.md

 # Distributed Docker Stats
-It's a tool that collects containers resource usage, put them into etcd, so it makes it distributed across docker hosts.
+It's a tool that collects containers resource usage and put them into etcd, so it makes its distributed across docker hosts.

 ## Detailed
 Using resource usage grabbed from docker API via docker-py python module.
-To speed things up you can start collecting data concurrently via multiprocessing.
+To speed things up collecting data is started concurrently via multiprocessing.
-Host and containers keys set with etcd TTL.
+Host and containers keys are set with etcd TTL.

 ## Runtime configuration
 Environment variables on container run: